image of Charles Bridge and Old town Prague at night

 There are regular buses from the airport to the centre of Prague and it’s a quick taxi ride.
 You can also pre-book a transfer.

 The Czech Republic, particularly its capital Prague, serves as a strategic hub for rail and road travel in Central Europe, connecting it easily to many of the most popular cities to visit in Central Europe including.
-Pragues main train station is in the centre (New Town) a short walk from Wensceles square.
+Prague main train station is in the centre (New Town) a short walk from Wenceslas Square.

 • Berlin (Germany): A direct train from Prague can take you to Berlin in about 4 to 4.5 hours.